dkopycienski/dkopycienski.github.io/_posts/2022-09-12-frameworks.md

 This lesson introduced the idea of frameworks, the different kinds of frameworks out there, and how to choose the best one for your own custom application.

 	Batteries included
-: Framework with lots of building block included.
-Less customizable, but quicker to build.
+: Framework with lots of building blocks included.

 ## Frameworks
 - Django